pgliaskovitis/scratch-a-pixel/README.md

 Code errata found:

--For Windows machines output file streams must always be opened with the flags: std::ios::out | std::ios::binary
+-For Windows machines output file streams must always be opened with the flags:

+`std::ios::out | std::ios::binary`

--raster.cpp needs a change to this line when writing to output file stream:
+-raster3d.cpp needs a change to this line when writing to output file stream:

-  ofs.write((char*)frameBuffer, imageWidth * imageHeight * (sizeof *frameBuffer));
+`ofs.write((char*)frameBuffer, imageWidth * imageHeight * (sizeof *frameBuffer));`